-MVXC22 Athlete-Lead Summer Running
+MVXC23 Athlete-Lead Summer Running

-Week One Suggestions: June 6
+Week One Suggestions: June 12

 Approx Miles Day New 35 45 Suggested Run (you can change!)
 Other Mon 4 4 5 RR Tracks (so new runners can turn around at any point).
 Run out for 10 to 15 minutes, turn around and come back.
 Go out easier and try to come back a little faster.
 This run allows experienced runners to get to know the new runners, however experienced runners may want to add on today-you can run a couple laps before leaving school, and add a couple miles afterwards too.
 Strides today: 6x~20 sec/100m strides at 5km pace.
-Core Tues 4 6 9 Matadors.
+Teach new kids what a stride is!
+Core, 10-15 minutes, circuit on hands and knees, then side, then on back; repeat until done and end with plank.
+Tues 4 6 9 Matadors.
 New runners can try Matadors, or come back from parking lot, if Matadors is just too much; 35s run Matadors, 45s run Horse+Garrods.
 45s can run 2 laps at school before setting out.
 Take care of new kids this is a long day for them!
-Core Weds 4 4 5 Run to Linda Vista and drill, then can come back by Bubb, RR tracks or Stelling.
+Core, more leg focused (squats, lunges, runner's touch, etc) Weds 4 4 5 Run to Linda Vista and drill, then can come back by Bubb, RR tracks or Stelling.
 Optional: Six short hill repeats to the stairs.
-Core (more legs) Thur 0 6 7 This can be a rest day for brand new runners.
-Or a game day after veterans run!
-Homestead loop would be a good choice.
-Core- games?
-Fri 4 4 6 An idea could be to run to McClellan, then either Phar Lap or Ria's Run (Memorial Park and back to school).
-Core Sat 4 8 10 Head out the RR tracks.
+Core circuit like Monday.
+Thur 0 6 7 This can be a rest day for new runners.
+Homestead loop would be a good choice for the vets who are running today.
+If today is a zero run day for you, and you have big goals, you could bike or swim or hikemaybe ask Coach Sam or Coach Smith to come and open up the stationary bikes this evening???
+Core.
+Maybe games on the field after-the people taking the day off running could come join at 8 or 9!
+Fri 4 4 6 An idea could be to run to McClellan Ranch, drill, then either Phar Lap or Ria's Run (Memorial Park and back to school).
+Core.
+Teach downward facing dog Sat 4 8 10 Head out the RR tracks.
 New runners can go to De Anza and back or part way up Prospect and turn around.
 Veteran runners can run Up and Over + Seven Springs.
 Maybe a pot luck breakfast after the run.
-Sun Would be great to do something active!
-Bike ride together or OYO (could be team bonding to bike together somewhere new), swim, water run, play a game.
-Total 20 32 42
+Try to set a good example by fast finishing negative split!
+Sun 20 32 42 Anyone who took an off day during the week could plan an adventure run today!
+Or a breakfast run!
+If you already ran six days this week, some cross training-a bike ride, stationary biking, swimming, water running, a big hike-would be terrific. ıUldl ۷ ک 34 47 [

 These runs are only suggestions!
 If run leaders want to do something different...go for it!
 If you are travelling and not in Cupertino, use these as ideas of what kind of runs to look for and explore where you are staying!
+And reach out to coach to run ideas by him, too!